arigo/BaroqueUI/README.md

 Status
 ------

-Preliminary.
+Preliminary but usable.
+APIs may change in the future, and more will be added, but always keeping in mind the ideas and goals outlined above.

 For Unity 5.5 and Unity 5.6 (other versions not tested but may work).
 Developed for HTC Vive.

+Main page and development version: https://github.com/arigo/BaroqueUI Contributions welcome!

 Demo
 ----

 This repo is meant to be checked out inside the ``Assets/`` directory of a Unity project.
 This project should have SteamVR installed too, e.g. from the Assets Store.

-For example scenes, see the ``Examples/`` folder.
-(Attribution: the scene layout comes from one of the example scenes in the VRTK project.)
+(On Unity 5.6, BaroqueUI will patch SteamVR at runtime to work around an issue that prevents SteamVR's controllers from showing up.)

+A demo scene with multiple interaction places is present in the ``Examples/Scenes/`` folder.

 Programming overview
 --------------------

-All classes are in the BaroqueUI package (which you can access with ``using BaroqueUI;``).
-A few classes are components that install themselves automatically at runtime, but there is no need to add them in the editor.
+All classes are in the BaroqueUI package, which you can access with ``using BaroqueUI;``.
+Some classes (but not all of them) are components that install themselves automatically at runtime, but there is no need to add them in the editor.

 In a few steps:

 * You drag and drop the ``Teleport Enabler`` prefab in the scene (from (``BaroqueUI/Prefabs``) if you want the default behavior of enabling teleporting to move around.
+This is optional.

 * For each "interactable" object, you make sure it has got a collider and then attach a script to it.

-* In the ``Start()`` method, you call ``Controller.Register(this)``.
+* In the ``Start()`` method:

-* The BaroqueUI framework will call the ``OnXxx`` methods when the controller interacts with the object.
+        var ct = Controller.Register(this);
+        ct.onTriggerDown += OnTriggerDown;

+* This minimal example will make BaroqueUI call your ``OnTriggerDown`` method whenever the trigger button is pressed.
+You can use ctrl+tab in Visual Studio to insert the method automatically with the correct signature.
 See below for details.

 * The BaroqueUI framework also provides classes to display a keyboard and interact with dialog-box-like displays.

-(...write more here...)